Technical SEO for 2020: Site Maintenance & Auditing [+ Free Template]

 Ideally, 90% or more of your website should be indexed, but it takes some time for search engines to catch up to newly published pages.
 That’s why keeping your sitemap and robot.txt files updated is so important.

 However, there are also elements of your site you likely don’t want to be indexed, especially anything that could be considered “duplicate content” from what’s already on your site.
-This might be elements like category pages or duplicate pages.
+This might be elements like category pages or cannibalized pages.

 Choosing what is and is not indexed on your site will look different for each CMS (WordPress, Squarespace, etc.).
 Check out their help center for more information.